OneRuler/npo/legal/ConflictOfInterestPolicy.md

 Any director, principal officer, or member of a committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person.

-[Hospital Insert - for hospitals that complete Schedule C If a person is an interested person with respect to any entity in the health care system of which the organization is a part, he or she is an interested person with respect to all entities in the health care system.]

 2\. **Financial Interest**